FireEmerald/Settlers4-Widescreen-Tool/README.md

 ![ingame](https://github.com/FireEmerald/Settlers4-Widescreen-Tool/raw/master/icons/compare.png)

+## How to use

+Just run the **[The Settlers 4 - Widescreen Tool.exe](https://github.com/FireEmerald/Settlers4-Widescreen-Tool/raw/master/application/The%20Settlers%204%20-%20Widescreen%20Tool.exe)**.
+No installation required.

+## FAQ / READ ME

+The Tool was tested under Windows 7 and The Settlers 4 - Gold Edition (**v2.50.1508**).

+- Q: If you fight as mayan the music stops to play after a fight.
+> A: This is a known bug, it was never fixed.
+You can start the music again, if you move ingame the **Sound FX** slider under *Settings* > *Sound settings*.

+- Q: The Game doesn't start in a virtual machine. (*Software/Hardware 3D : Error initializing Graphic Interface !*)
+> A: There are a couple of threads where people write about this problem, but none of them found a way to start the game... me too.

+- Q: *Fatal error: Exception 0xc0000005 at 0x00468bd0!*
+> A: Occures if something went wrong while using trading routes via ship (but not limited to this).
+It's a bug from the game itself.

 ## Requirements

 - Platform: Windows (32/64bit)
 - Supported: Windows 2000 until Windows 7.
 You may get errors from the game itself under Windows 8 and newer!
 - .NET Framework ≥ 3.5
 - Microsoft Visual Studio ≥ 2013

-## How to use

-Just run the **[The Settlers 4 - Widescreen Tool.exe](https://github.com/FireEmerald/Settlers4-Widescreen-Tool/raw/master/application/The%20Settlers%204%20-%20Widescreen%20Tool.exe)**.
-No installation required.

-## FAQ / READ ME

-- The Tool was tested under Windows 7 and The Settlers 4 - Gold Edition (**v2.50.1508**).

-- If you fight as mayan the music stops to play after a fight.
-> This is a known bug, it was never fixed.
-You can start the music again, if you move ingame the **Sound FX** slider under *Settings* > *Sound settings*.

-- The Game doesn't start in a virtual machine. (*Software/Hardware 3D : Error initializing Graphic Interface !*)
-> There are a couple of threads where people write about this problem, but none of them found a way to start the game... me too.

 ## Reporting issues